 Minnesota.
-According to the Company's Bylaws, special meetings of the Company's shareholders may be called by the President, Treasurer, two or more directors, or by a holder or holders of ten percent (10%) or more of the shares entitled to vote, except that a special meeting for the purpose of considering any action to directly or indirectly facilitate or effect a business combination, including any action to change or otherwise affect the composition of the board of directors for that purpose, must be called by twenty-five percent (25%) or more of the voting power of all shares entitled to vote.
+According to the Company's Bylaws, special meetings of the Company's shareholders may be called by the chief executive officer, chief financial officer, two or more directors, or by a holder or holders of ten percent (10%) or more of the shares entitled to vote, however, according to Minnesota law a special meeting for the purpose of considering any action to directly or indirectly facilitate or effect a business combination, including any action to change or otherwise affect the composition of the board of directors for that purpose, must be called by twenty-five percent (25%) or more of the voting power of all shares entitled to vote.